Shawshotss/Shawshotss/README.md

 - 👋 Hi, I’m @Shawshotss
 - 👀 I’m interested in Games and app development alongside NFTs
-- 🌱 I’m currently learning ...Unreal Engine, Blender solidity python c ++
+- 🌱 I’m experienced in and currently learning ...Unreal Engine, Blender, react, solidity python c ++
 - 💞️ I’m looking to collaborate on app games development
 - 📫 How to reach me ...opodriver14@aol.com